kno3comma14/personal-posts/wasm/wasm-introduction.md

 ## So, this scenario is working at the moment.
 What is the problem?
 The problems with the traditional web are the limitations of the browser as interpreter/compiler(Depending on the technology implemented by the browser) and renderer at the same time.
-In general, the performance of JavaScript running resource-intensive applications like video editors, 3D games, and so on, is far away to compete with the native performance.
+In general, the performance of JavaScript running resource-intensive applications like video editors, 3D games, and so on, can't compete with the native performance.
 Remember JavaScript was designed for humans and contains rules and redundancy that must be checked by the browser to run the source code.
 ## How to solve this problem?
 One of the many solutions for this problem could be the inclusion of a new lower-level format with a compact binary format to run alongside JavaScript.
 In this way, we could use this language to develop near-native performance features.
-## WebAssembly, time to raise!
+## WebAssembly, time to rise!
 Having these ideas in mind, [WebAssembly(a.k.a WASM)](https://webassembly.org/) was launched in 2017 as a [binary instruction format](https://webassembly.github.io/spec/core/binary/index.html) for a **stack-based virtual machine**.
 We know this definition is almost the same shown at [webassembly.org](https://webassembly.org/) so let extend a little bit more this explanation.
 Let's start with **binary instruction format**, this one is simple because it represents the way [WASM](https://webassembly.org/) exposes instructions to the computer to be processed.
 On the other hand, we have a **stack-based virtual machine** which stores the instructions from WASM files in memory using a stack as the main structure(We will talk more about this later in this post).
-Now that we are understanding a little bit more the concept of WebAssembly, so let's continue with the goals and benefits this technology brings to us.
+Now that we are understanding a little bit more about the concept of WebAssembly, so let's continue with the goals and benefits this technology brings to us.
 ### Main goals of WebAssembly
-Like any other technology on the web, WebAssembly has been created thinking about some specific goals in mind.
-We are presenting these goals differently as follows:
+Like any other technology on the web, WebAssembly has been created with some specific goals in mind.
+We are presenting these goals as follows:
 - Security: WebAssembly provides a secure sandboxed virtual machine.
-This means that we can WASM code from any web application without thinking about intrusions over our personal computers or servers.
+This means that we can use WASM code from any web application without thinking about intrusions into our personal computers or servers.
 Proof of this point is that some of the most used browsers on the web have its support enabled by default because they are confident about the security provided by [WASM](https://webassembly.org/).
 - Fast execution: [WASM](https://webassembly.org/) is compiled into a binary format that will be executed at a low level.
 In this way, we will deliver near-native performance execution times.
 The format used by WASM is very compact so the browser can parse it as fast as possible.
-The translation of a [WebAsembly](https://webassembly.org/) module to a native code can be cached by the browser.
+The translation of a [WebAsembly](https://webassembly.org/) module to native code can be cached by the browser.
 In this way, the next time we load a page that contains a module, there will be virtually no load time.
 - Portability: Three of the promises of WASM are Hardware/Language/Platform independence.
 This principle implies portability for these three different factors.
 In the example presented in this post, we are generating a module made with ```wat2wasm``` tool in one